echronos/echronos/components/rigel/docs.md

 ## Interrupt Events

-Interrupt events provide the bridge between tasks and ISRs.
+Interrupt events provide the bridge between tasks and interrupt service routines.
 The system can be configured with a number of interrupt events.
 Each interrupt event is associated with a [<span class="api">TaskId</span>] and [<span class="api">SignalSet</span>][^signalset].
 The [<span class="api">TaskId</span>] and [<span class="api">SignalSet</span>] association is usually done when the system is configured.